yufanphombolimbu/whoami/README.md

 Skills

 Projects
-[Bullet Points]
+- Labs on Windows Buffer Overflows
-Labs on PCAP analysis using Wireshark, Zeek, Suricata, and tcpdump Labs on Basic Malware Analysis with both static and dynamic analysis Labs on installing, deploying, and executing feeds in the background of MISP, creating events, uploading them, and correlating with other events.
-Also includes creating MITRE ATT&CK mappings for the events
+- Labs on PCAP analysis using Wireshark, Zeek, Suricata, and tcpdump
+- Labs on Basic Malware Analysis with both static and dynamic analysis
+- Labs on installing, deploying, and executing feeds in the background of MISP, creating events, uploading them, and correlating with other events.
+Also includes creating MITRE ATT&CK mappings for the events.
-Labs on Windows Event Logs using Event Viewer, analyzing logs with Sigma rules, and using automated tools like Hayabusa and Chainsaw
+- Labs on Windows Event Logs using Event Viewer, analyzing logs with Sigma rules, and using automated tools like Hayabusa and Chainsaw
-Labs on installing and deploying an Incident Management System (IMS) locally using Docker Labs on writing YARA rules for detecting, analyzing, and responding to malicious files using Loki (an open-source threat detection tool that relies on YARA rules)
+- Labs on installing and deploying an Incident Management System (IMS) locally using Docker.
+- Labs on writing YARA rules for detecting, analyzing, and responding to malicious files using Loki (an open-source threat detection tool that relies on YARA rules).
-Labs on threat hunting using SIEM tools like ELK and Splunk
+- Labs on threat hunting using SIEM tools like ELK and Splunk.

 ### Follow me